IMSweeney/Udacity_Mouse_Maze_Project/README.md

 I would expect the robot to be able to navigate any maze given if it has a valid path to the goal as well as to eventually find the optimal path.
 It should also create a visualization so that one can watch the robot to get an idea of how it is operating.

 ## Metrics
-*Metrics used to measure performance of a model or result are clearly defined.
-Metrics are justified based on the characteristics of the problem.*

 For this project the metric is stated by the competition as a score based on two runs of the maze.
 The first run is for exploration, while the second run is for reaching the goal as fast as possible.